InlandRevenue/File_Upload_Services-Returns-and-Information/README.md

 ## [Multi-Payment Option](./Service%20-%20Multi-Payment%20ption/)

-The Multi-payment option (MPO) service
+The Multi-payment option (MPO) service enables:
-* Enables filing any schedular payments to a payers multi-payment option (MPO) account at Inland Revenue which are then posted against multiple customer's accounts.
+*  filing any schedular payments to a payers multi-payment option (MPO) account at Inland Revenue which are then posted against multiple customer's accounts.